Skip to content

 This post contains affiliate links.
 This means if you click a link to a product and go on to make a purchase, I receive a small percentage of the sale at no extra cost to you.
 Which helps keep me doing what I do!
 You can read my full affiliate disclosure here

-This pattern is suitable for beginners with some crochet experience.
-It uses simple stitches, basic increases and decreases, working in the round.
+This pattern is suitable for adventurous beginners with some crochet experience.
+It uses simple stitches, basic increases and decreases and is crocheted in turned rounds.

 The pattern has written instructions and notes which include a written description and link to a video tutorial for the extended single crochet stitch used to create the sweater.